onnx/onnx-mlir/docs/UsingPyRuntime.md

     """
 ```

-# Python interface to compile models: PyOnnxMlirCompiler
+# Python interface to compile models: PyCompile

-## Running the PyOnnxMlirCompiler interface
+## Running the PyCompile interface

 An ONNX model can be compiled directly using the `onnx-mlir -O3 --EmitLib` command.
 The resulting library can then be executed using Python as shown in the previous